 Let's now bring everything together.
 We would like to have surrealism in our images, but we also need to be honest and express our own experiences and obsessions.
 Do we need to make up this surrealism out of our imagination?
 After all, how is it possible to make something surreal out of any real experience?
 Well, it is.

 We have our dreams.

 Every time we go to sleep we enter the world of dreams.
-During REM sleep condition, we experience dreams.
-Dreams is a real experience, but at the same time surreal.
+During REM sleep conditions, we experience dreams.
+The dream is a real experience, but at the same time surreal.
 During a dream we can be anyone, we can do anything, hang out with dead people, fly and so on.

 During dreams, what actually happens, simply put, is that your brain is trying to do some work while your conscious mind is not in high demand, arrange your thoughts and relocate your memories to their corresponding shelves.